AdguardTeam/AdGuardDNS/doc/environment.md

 ##  <a href="#PROFILES_CACHE_PATH" id="PROFILES_CACHE_PATH" name="PROFILES_CACHE_PATH">`PROFILES_CACHE_PATH`</a>

-The path to the profile cache file.
+The path to the profile cache file:

+ *  `none` means that the profile caching is disabled.

+ *  A file with the extension `.pb` means that the profiles are cached in the protobuf format.

+    Use the following command to inspect the cache, assuming that the version is
+    correct:

+    ```sh
+    protoc\
+        --decode\
+        profiledb.FileCache\
+        ./internal/profiledb/internal/filecachepb/filecache.proto\
+        < /path/to/profilecache.pb
+    ```

+ *  A file with the extension `.json` means that the profiles are cached in the JSON format.
+This format is **deprecated** and is not recommended.

 The profile cache is read on start and is later updated on every [full refresh][conf-backend-full_refresh_interval].

 **Default:** `./profilecache.json`.